-It’s a brand new year and a perfect time to get your craft room organized.
-After all you need to be ready for all of your new projects.
+Don’t wait for a brand new year to start organizing.
+Now is the perfect time to get your craft room organized.
+The sooner you make your craft space functional, the sooner you can get crafting efficiently.
 It may seem expensive if you think about adding a bunch of new storage solutions.
 However, a well organized space doesn’t have to cost a lot of money.
 By making the storage units yourself, you can save a bundle.
-All you have to do is use recycled materials.
+When you make DIY craft storage from recycled materials, you save money.
 It’s a perfect way to get organized!
-Organizing in this way serves a double purpose too since you will adding storage from items that you would otherwise throw away or store.
+Organizing with recycled materials serves a double purpose too since you will adding storage from items that you would otherwise throw away or store.

 How To Get Your Craft Room Organized For Practically Free

-To start with, I am going to give a recap of some of the projects that I have done in my own craft room that have made good storage sense at little to no cost.
+To start with, I am going to give a recap of some of the projects that I have done in my own craft room.
+These ideas make good storage sense at little to no cost.
 Because I use a lot of throw away items, my projects are practically free.
 Think twice before throwing out those cans or boxes.
-I also found some other great ideas that will help to inspire you further to get organized and start the year out fresh.
+I also found some other great ideas that will help to inspire you further to get organized right away.

 Make A Paper Holder Out Of A Cereal Box